Biomedical Science Clearing

 Learn more about our biomedical science Clearing courses – which include biomedical science, and human biology and infectious diseases.

-Clearing is now closed for 2021 entry.
-To learn more about joining the University of Salford in 2022, search our courses, sign up to one of our events or order a prospectus today.
+Clearing 2022 is fast approaching.
+Browse our courses, sign up to our events or order a prospectus today.

 There has never been a more important time to study biomedical science or human biology.
 Find the perfect course for you and join a generation of scientists training to defeat viruses like Covid-19.